EstebanEnriquez/vectorFitting/README.md

 </p>

 <p align="justify">
-In the second stage, VF uses the new set of calculated poles and <i>(1)</i> is solved in the least squares sense to calculate an updated set of residues <i>ĉ</i><sub><i>n</i></sub>.
+In the second stage, VF uses the new set of calculated poles and <i>(1)</i> is solved in the least squares sense to obtain an updated set of residues <i>ĉ</i><sub><i>n</i></sub>.
 The aforementioned process can be performed iteratively until the error between the measured function and fitted function is minimum.
 The diagram summarizing this procedure is shown below:
 </p>

 ### Relaxed constraint